 That Onan Generator on-board requires minimal care - fairly simple, yet must be done!
 You can take it to a motorhome repair or motorhome service facility and pay more - either way, but it must be done!

 We had heard about a company called Speedco - An Engine Maintenance Service Co.
 This company has facilities on many major Interstates, throughout the US and provides a very economical Maintenance Service for today's RV Engines.

 Even better, Speedco lets you stay with your RV and discuss things with the mechanic and verify the work is done - try that at an RV Dealership!

 They do NOT do automatic transmissions, however.

-We just had our RV serviced again (Mar 2013) by Speedco - in Las Vegas, on the way north to Utah.
+We just had our RV serviced again by Speedco - in Milan, NM, on the way to the Hot Air Balloon Festival in Albuquerque.
 Wow - what a great experience!!!
 We had the Engine Serviced and the Onan Generator for under $300 and we could talk to the guys, watch and it was done within an hour and a half!!!
 Yes indeed!
 Thank You Speedco!